eth-clients/goerli/README.md

 my personal comment, as posted before

-as i see it, in any chain during recent operations some "questions" came up, and some admins as well as dapp-writers and contract designers might repeat "their specific question" within a "more restrictive" environment with the possibility to learn from seen results, and being able to revert.
+as i see it, in any chain during recent operations some "questions" came up, and some admins as well as dapp-writers and contract designers might repeat "their specific question" within a "more restrictive" environment with the possibility to learn from seen results, and being able to correct or simplify.

+Sometimes i post here some updated static-nodes.json files or some dumps of seen and used functional nodes, it also helps to work on cascaded networks.

+I have students learning from my experiences, feel free to donate, my adress is public.
+As i receive named donations i will be able to progress my work with them easier ways to establish knowledge and interest about ethereum.

+yours

+ronin-kaizen
+14.09.2019, 19.12cest

+PS: all my respect goes out to the dev-studios out there, working on excellent code, willing to be tested by people like me; we work on the same idea, the more critical and excellence oriented we work, the faster we will see results.